-In 2019, the Centers for Medicare and Medicaid (CMS) published new rules for providers and plans.
-Among these new rules was the Medicare Preclusion List, which adds new restrictions on payments to certain providers.
+When the Centers for Medicare and Medicaid Services’ (CMS) Medicare Preclusion List went into effect in 2019, it added restrictions on Medicare payments to certain providers.

 Definition of the CMS Preclusion List

-According to the Centers for Medicare and Medicaid (CMS), the Preclusion List is a list of providers and prescribers who are precluded from receiving payment for Medicare Advantage (MA) items and services or Part D drugs furnished or prescribed to Medicare beneficiaries.
+The Preclusion List names providers and prescribers who are precluded from receiving payment for Medicare Advantage (MA) items and services or Part D drugs furnished or prescribed to Medicare beneficiaries.

-The Preclusion List applies only to Medicare Advantage items and services or Part D drugs for Medicare beneficiaries; the preclusion is at a Tax Identification Number (TIN) level.
-Individuals and entities will not appear on the Preclusion List unless all Medicare enrollments on their TIN are revoked or inactive.
+The Preclusion List applies only to Medicare Advantage items and services or Part D drugs for Medicare beneficiaries.
+The list identifies providers according to their Tax Identification Number (TIN) level.
+Without the “revoked” or “inactive” designation on Medicare enrollments on individuals’ or entities’ TIN, individuals and entities will not appear on the Preclusion List.

 Why Was the CMS Preclusion List Created?